nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 5. Completion of step 4 without any exceptions will result in successful addition of a new `Food` in WIFE and stored in `UniqueFoodList`

-The following sequence diagram shows how the `add` command.
+The following sequence diagram demonstrates the process when `add n/Broccoli...` is executed.
+(Remaining attributes of the `Food` are omitted)

 ![AddCommandSequenceDiagram](images/AddCommandSequenceDiagram.png)